bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

    * Please do *not* use double- (`"`) or single-quote (`'`) characters in any tag element.

-   * By default, *bioNMF-GPU* follows the system-default locale (e.g., '`C`' on UNIX platforms).
+   * By default, *NMF-mGPU* follows the system-default locale (e.g., '`C`' on UNIX platforms).
 In particular, it uses *dots* ('`.`') as decimal symbols, and reports a comma ('`,`') as an invalid character.

    * Only UNIX (`LF`, '`\n`') and MS-DOS/Windows (`CR+LF`, '`\r\n`'), end-of-line styles are accepted.

 #### Numeric row labels and/or column headers:
-By default, *bioNMF-GPU* processes numeric row labels as matrix data.
+By default, *NMF-mGPU* processes numeric row labels as matrix data.
 To prevent this, please add '`-r`' to the command-line arguments.
-This option forces *bioNMF-GPU* to process the first data column in the file, as row labels.
+This option forces *NMF-mGPU* to process the first data column in the file, as row labels.
 Similarly, to prevent a misinterpretation of numeric column headers and/or the description string, please use the '`-c`' option.

 Please note that such options are *not* required for *binary files*, since there is no way to accidentally mix matrix data and tag elements.

-A list of all available arguments can be found on section *2 "BioNMF-GPU arguments"*.
+A list of all available arguments can be found on section *2 "NMF-mGPU arguments"*.

 #### Whitespace characters rather than tabs:
 Under the following conditions, input data may be separated by *single* whitespace characters ('` `'):